moucheng2017/MisMatch-Semi-Seg/README.md

 ### News
 _[2022 May 30th]_ Happy to announce that our paper got accepted at MIDL 2022 as an oral presentation (top 11.6%)!

-_[2022 Sep 15th]_ We release a new 3D version of our implementation based on a previous paper called UA-MT: https://github.com/yulequan/UA-MT and we release a new extended version of MisMatch on arxiv: https://arxiv.org/pdf/2110.12179.pdf
+_[2022 Sep 15th]_ We release a new 3D version of our implementation based on a new dataset and we release a new extended version of MisMatch on arxiv: https://arxiv.org/pdf/2110.12179.pdf

 _[2023 Feb 13th]_  We are adding new experiments on 3D Brain Tumour segmentation and 3D lung tumour segmentation, will release the updates soon.